Configure an authentication provider

 10 "tokenEndpointAuthMethod": "client_secret_post",

-If you are using Auth0 as your identity provider, this guide should explain how to add callback URLs.
+• redirectUrl: You will need to add this URL to your IdP's allowlist/whitelist.
+This will enable it to redirect the user back to the wallet upon successful authentication with your IdP.
+If you are using Auth0 as your identity provider, this guide shows how to add callback URLs.
 For others, consult your provider for instructions on adding callback URLs.